home26/WebsiteOfHong/content/project/androidgame/index.md

 {{< figure src="interface4.jpg" title="Interface" >}}
 _________________________________________________________
 ### TodayNews
-This is an new app, users can obtain the latest news with various categories including society, entertainment, sports, military and tech, tec.
+This is an new app, users can obtain the latest news with various categories including society, entertainment, sports, military and tech, etc.
 The following is icon
 _________________________________________________________
 {{< figure src="newsicon.jpg" title="Icon" >}}